 In quality management the audit is considered as an indispensable activity which fits perfectly into the ‘Check’ stage of P-D-C-A cycle which is actually the heart of the EQMS Software process.

 Once an audit is complete; the findings can be reported in terms of positive outcomes and also some negative outcomes that you may not have been expecting.

 So, what should you do next?
 This article will help you to know what to do after an audit.

-Though there cannot be just one absolute answer, but all audit findings must be looked at and evaluated for appropriate next steps.
+Though there cannot be just one absolute answer, but all audit findings and effective responses must be looked at and evaluated for appropriate next steps.